htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 These settings affect the *condor_starter*.

+:macro-def:`DISABLE_SETUID`
+    By default, HTCondor prevents jobs from running setuid executables on Linux by setting the no-new-privileges flag.
+This can be disabled (i.e. to allow setuid binaries) by setting ``DISABLE_SETIUD`` to false.

 :macro-def:`EXEC_TRANSFER_ATTEMPTS`
     Sometimes due to a router misconfiguration, kernel bug, or other network problem, the transfer of the initial checkpoint from the